 Introduction

 The Candidates page serves as a direct link to the Jobs page, allowing hiring managers to effortlessly view applications for specific jobs and departments.
+The page now features persistent filtering and sorting preferences that are automatically saved to your user profile, ensuring a personalized experience across sessions.
 When a user clicks on a candidate's name in the list, the right side of the screen will display detailed information about that applicant, providing a comprehensive overview of their application.

 Companies seeking to hire often face challenges in efficiently identifying applicants for specific job openings, along with accessing their contact information.
-This can create obstacles in the recruitment process and hinder timely communication with potential candidates.
+Additionally, users previously lost their preferred filtering and sorting settings when logging out or switching between sessions, requiring them to reconfigure their view preferences repeatedly.
+This created obstacles in the recruitment process and hindered timely communication with potential candidates.

 B. Solution